idaholab/moose/modules/doc/content/getting_started/installation/manual_installation_gcc.md

 export CXX=mpicxx
 export FC=mpif90
 export F90=mpif90
-!package-end!
+mamba activate peacock  # if you choose to optionally install Peacock !package-end!

 Thats it!
 Now you can either source this file manually each time you need to work on a MOOSE based